awesome-pro/neon-website/content/docs/guides/branching-github-actions.md

     required: true
     description: 'The branch name or id to reset'
   api_key:
-    description: 'The Neon API key'
+    description: 'The Unique API key'
     required: true
   parent:
     description: 'If specified, the branch will be reset to the parent branch'